Gasele History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Gasele Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gasele family to the New World and Oceana
+Migration of the Gasele family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Gasele or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands.
 G.H. and G.W.
 Gazley arrived in San Francisco in 1851..